-Here's a Complete List of All the Upcoming Marvel Movies
+Here's Your Guide to All the Upcoming Marvel Movies

 Universe: X-Men

-Logan surprised just about everyone: The dark and poignant superhero movie set in 2029 earned critical praise and an Oscar nomination for best screenplay.
+Logan surprised just about everyone: The dark and poignant superhero movie set in 2029 earned critical praise and an Oscar nomination for Best Screenplay.
 It’s no wonder, then, that Fox is working on a script that would center on Laura, the little girl Logan shepherds across the country in that movie.

-Laura could essentially pick up Wolverine’s mantel in future films.
-She, and the other young mutants who are the victim of experimentation in Logan, could represent a new, much more diverse future for the X-Men and superhero movies in general.
+Laura could essentially pick up Wolverine’s mantle in future films.
+She and the other young mutants who are the victim of experimentation in Logan could represent a new, much more diverse future for the X-Men and superhero movies in general.